Laws of Karma Vs. Laws of Newton. Are we all governed by the Laws of Karma?

 Let us look into the Laws of Karma.

-First law of karma:
+The first law of karma:

-Second Law of Karma:
+The second Law of Karma:

-Third Law of Karma:
+The third Law of Karma:

 This is what Krishna says in the Bhagavad Gita: